 She has held classes in writing and publishing at Boston's Grub Street Writers, San Diego Writers, and Seattle's Richard Hugo House, and for six years she taught communication writing at Boston University, where she earned her master's degree in international communication.
 An award-winning writer, she has published dozens of short stories in literary magazines, including Bellevue Literary Review, TriQuarterly, Indiana Review, North American Review, Ontario Review, and the Los Angeles Times magazine, and has written articles about the art and craft of writing for such publications as Poets & Writers magazine and The Writer.

-In addition to two books for writers, Everyday Writing and Everyday Book Marketing, Midge is also the author of the novel My Last Continent and the award-winning short story collection Forgetting English.
+In addition to two books for writers, Everyday Writing and Everyday Book Marketing, Midge is the author of the novel My Last Continent, which has also been published in Australia, New Zealand, France, Italy, Germany, South Korea, and Ukraine, and the award-winning short story collection Forgetting English.

 John has a bachelor's degree from the University of Missouri School of Journalism and a master’s degree from Boston University.
 In addition to being an analyst and consultant in the technology industry, he has worked for several publishing companies and is experienced in publishing books in a variety of e-formats.

 He is the author of the full-length plays Sanctuary, Paleo, Species of Least Concern, and Meat the Parents, which was a finalist in the 2014 Centre Stage New Play Festival.
 His one-act play Little Red House was published in the literary journal Mason's Road and produced by the Studio Players Theatre in Lexington, Kentucky.
 Another one-act play, The Sales Rank Also Rises, was produced by the Washington DC Source Festival (2015) and the Oregon Contemporary Theatre (2015), and was featured in a staged reading the Ashland Contemporary Theatre.
 His novel The Tourist Trail began as a short story by the same name and won the Phoebe Journal 2010 Fiction Prize.
+The sequel to The Tourist Trail, Where Oceans Hide Their Dead, was published in February of 2019.
 He has also published fiction in Flyway and nonfiction in Antennae.